Date

 Commercial roofs come in several different materials and designs, each with its own strengths and maintenance needs.
 You won’t find the same shingles you see on houses.
 Instead, common systems include durable metal roofing, single-ply membranes like TPO (thermoplastic polyolefin) and PVC (polyvinyl chloride), and built-up roofing made from layers of asphalt.
 For instance, Landmark Roofing is experienced with high-performance systems like Duro-Last Single Ply roofing.
 The type of roof on your building dictates the specific repair methods and materials a contractor will use.
 Knowing what kind of system you have helps you understand potential vulnerabilities and what to look for during inspections.

-Common Problems Your Commercial Roof Faces
+Common Types of Commercial Roof Damage

 Even the most durable commercial roofs face challenges over time, especially with the wet weather we see in the Puget Sound.
 Leaks are by far the most common issue, often stemming from ponding water.
 Because many commercial roofs are flat or low-sloped, poor drainage can cause water to collect, putting stress on the roofing material and eventually finding a way inside.
 Other frequent problems include surface erosion from sun and rain, punctures in the roof membrane from foot traffic or debris, and failing flashing around vents and equipment.
 Scheduling regular, professional inspections is the best way to catch these potential issues early before they turn into major headaches for your business.